• Home

 Lemon Thumbprint Cookies

 These Lemon Thumbprint Cookies are super simple and very tasty.
-The lemon zest and lemon curd make these cookies zesty and fresh.
+These fresh and zesty cookies are packed with delicious lemon flavour that is irresistible.

 What are thumbprint cookies?

-Thumbprint cookies I believe are based on a Swedish biscuit that’s name translated to ‘raspberry caves’.
+Thumbprint cookies I believe are based on a Swedish biscuit, hallongrotta that translates to ‘raspberry caves’.
 Thumbprint Cookies was the name adopted by America and it is the most widely used name for them.
-I

 These Lemon Thumbprint Cookies are an adaptation of my Jam Thumbprint Cookies which are more traditional.